kzarnowski/FantasyFootballManager/README.md

 Have some sample players.
 Has a function to generate random squad from all available players for every matchday.

 ### SQUAD
-11 players (goalkeeper, 3 defenders, 3 midfielders, 3 strikers).
+By now 10 players (5 defenders, 5 strikers), in the future 11 players (goalkeeper, 3 defenders, 3 midfielders, 3 strikers).
 A squad is set randomly for every match.
 Squad has attributes like attack and defence, for now it is just an average of appropriate players ovr.

 ### PLAYER
 Has attributes like ID, name, age and ovr.
 The ovr is just a basic rating, theoritcally 0-100 but for now there are no players with ovr < 60.
 Player.py is an abstract superclass, and there are subclasses for each position (Goalkeeper, Defender, Midfielder, Striker).
 For now, positions don't give any special actions.